-This page explains why a rail safety officer might visit railway premises and interact with rail safety workers; what the officer’s role, responsibility and powers are when they visit; and what is required of an operator or their staff during a site visit or inspection.
+This page explains why a rail safety officer might visit railway premises and interact with rail safety workers; what the officer’s role, responsibility and powers are when they visit; and what is required of an operator or its staff during a site visit or inspection.

 This content is also available as a downloadable PDF brochure.